NT Cattle Conservation HIR Project #02142022 IDR

 Project Information:

-NT Cattle Conservation HIR Project #02142022 IDR is a Human-Induced Regeneration (HIR) project located at Idracowra Station, approximately 160km south of Alice Springs in the Northern Territory.
-The project was registered in December 2022 and covers a vast area of 466,041 hectares, situated within the Finke River catchment.
-The "IDR" in the project title identifies the specific property, Idracowra, which lies near the Stuart Highway and is transected by the Ghan Railway line.
+NT Cattle Conservation HIR Project #02142022 IDR is a Human-Induced Regeneration project located at Idracowra Station, approximately 120km south of Alice Springs in the MacDonnell Shire of the Northern Territory.
+It was registered in December 2022 and covers an area of 466,041.86 hectares.